 There are six pools, one in each ward.
 The pools are staffed and maintained by a contracted pool management company.
-Residents must present their Fairlington Villages ID card to enter the pools and may bring up to five guests.
+Residents must present their valid Fairlington Villages ID card to enter the pools.
+Residents are entitled to four guest passes per household, which may be picked up from the Management Office.
+Residents must always accompany their guest.
+If you are planning a party at the pool, contact the Office.
 Each spring, a list of swimming pool rules is published in the newsletter and posted on the website.